 - Begin chewing slowly.
 What tastes are you experiencing?
 Are there several different tastes such as salty, sour, and sweet?

 - As you swallow, become aware of your body’s movements as it moves the food from your mouth to your stomach.

 - Pause before you continue to eat.
 How are you feeling?
 Are you full, still hungry or somewhere in between?
 Continue to eat mindfully, noticing as many sensations as you can.

 Mindful eating is just one way to practice mindfulness throughout the day.
 Looking for more ways to ground yourself and relieve stress?
 Find more resources on mindfulness and enjoy the benefits to your mental and physical well-being.

-For more resources on how to practice mindful eating, review these two guides that will help you as you go through the steps:
+For more information on how to practice mindful eating, review these resources: